isomerpages/stppo-ste-whats-next/index.md

 permalink: /
 sections:
   - hero:
-      subtitle: Science, Tech and Engineering is all around — why not be a part of it?
+      subtitle: Science, Tech and Engineering is all around, why not be a part of it?
         It’s for anyone who wants to change the world.
-CTRL your future.
-SHIFT your perspectives.
       background: /images/ISOMER_Banner3.png
       key_highlights:
         - title: Ideas